xenia-canary/game-patches/.github/README.md

 2. [Convert the result to hex](https://gregstoll.com/~gregstoll/floattohex).
 3. Change the value to `0x########` replacing `########` with the hex value.

+#### Note about framerate patches
+Framerates higher than 60 FPS require vsync to be changed from true to false in the Xenia Canary config.

 ## Troubleshooting
 If the above sections didn't help, you can try the following:
 1. Make sure you followed [Enabling patches](#Enabling-patches).